Akansh475/inkscape-extensions/README.md

 basic rules of quality assurance:

 * Use Python 3.8 or later, no Python 2 code would be used here.
-* Use [Black](https://black.readthedocs.io/en/stable/) to ensure code is written consistantly.
+* Use `ruff` to ensure code is written consistently.
 * Write tests so that each line of an extension is covered in the coverage report.
 * Do not cross streams between extensions, so your extension should import from a module and not from another extension.